VidhanVilasVispute/java/nheritance.md

-What is Inheritance?
+# Inheritance in Java — Interview Notes

-=> Inheritance in Java is a mechanism where a subclass acquires the non-private members of a superclass, allowing code reuse, extension of behavior,using the extends keyword.
-It models an IS-A relationship and enables runtime method overriding, but constructors are not inherited and Java supports single, multilevel, and hierarchical inheritance, but does not support multiple inheritance through classes.
+Inheritance is a mechanism where a subclass acquires the non-private members of a superclass, allowing code reuse and extension of behavior using the `extends` keyword.
+It models an **IS-A relationship** and enables runtime method overriding.
+Constructors are not inherited, and Java supports single, multilevel, and hierarchical inheritance — but **not multiple inheritance through classes**.

-If a method is private, it is not inherited by subclasses and therefore cannot be overridden.
-If a subclass defines a method with the same signature, it is treated as a completely new method, and method calls are resolved at compile time.
+> ⚠️ If a method is `private`, it is not inherited and cannot be overridden.
+If a subclass defines a method with the same signature, it is treated as a completely new method and resolved at **compile time**.

-Good.
-Now you stop reading and **start writing**.
-I’ll give you **progressive practice**, not copy-paste junk.

 ---

-# 🔥 Level 1 — Basic Inheritance (Warm-up)
+## 🔥 Level 1 — Basic Inheritance

-## 👉 Task:

-Create:

-* `Vehicle` → method `start()`
-* `Car` → method `drive()`

-## ✅ Expected Code

 ```java
 class Vehicle {